nttcslab/DET_AFP/README.md

 # AFP:Robustizing Object Detection Networks Using Augmented Feature Pooling (ACCV2022)

-This is the official PyTorch impelementation of our paper "Robustizing Object Detection Networks Using Augmented Feature Pooling" (ACCV2022).
+This is the official PyTorch impelementation of our paper  "[Robustizing Object Detection Networks Using Augmented Feature Pooling  (ACCV2022)](https://openaccess.thecvf.com/content/ACCV2022/papers/Shibata_Robustizing_Object_Detection_Networks_Using_Augmented_Feature_Pooling_ACCV_2022_paper.pdf)"

 <p align="center">
 <img src="./imgs/cover001.png" width="66%" />
 </p>

-## Setup
+## Getting Started
 Our implementation is based on MMDetection v2.19.0.

 To merge code with mmdetection run the following shell.

 `sh ./merge_mmdet.sh`

-## To train a model with the new config, you can simply run
+## Training: To train a model with the new config, you can simply run
 Train Our Augmentation Feature Pooling with Faster RCNN on Our COCO-Rot-Train.

 `bash ./tools/Faster/dist_faster_Prop_FT4.sh`